ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

     <terminal-line lineDelay=500><span style="color: #559cd5;">INFO</span>: Successfully accessed rosie with your credentials.</terminal-line>
 </terminal-window>

-After the first authentication, you will need to run `mosrs-auth` every 24 hours and for every new connection to _Gadi_ (e.g. new terminal) to verify your password against the saved credentials.
+After the first authentication, you will need to run `mosrs-auth` every 24 hours and for every new connection to _Gadi_ (e.g., new terminal) to verify your password against the saved credentials.

 ## Get the model configuration